 Keep a close eye on the butter mixture, continually stirring until things have turned a light brown.
 Now slowly add the water while whisking.

-Sprinkle in the salt and Italian seasoning and then let the stock come to a simmer…
+Sprinkle in the salt and Italian seasoning and then let come to a simmer…

-Ladle a scoop of stock over the sheet pan and give the celery root, onion, garlic, and potato chunks a stir, releasing any caramelized goodness on the bottom of the pan.
+Ladle a scoop of bubbling water over the sheet pan and give the celery root, onion, garlic, and potato chunks a stir, releasing any caramelized goodness on the bottom of the pan.
 Now carefully add the vegetables to the broth and cover, letting the soup simmer for 20-minutes.

 Sure, you could enjoy this soup nice and chunky, but I love a wonderfully smooth soup.
 In small batches, puree in a blender.
 Thin with additional water as needed.
 Season to taste.